Ayush-sk-Pathak/Continuum/docs/LESSONS_LEARNED.md

 # First, check if ComfyUI is already running
 curl -s http://localhost:8188/system_stats | head -c 100

-# If it returns JSON → already running, skip to pip install only
+# If it returns JSON â†’ already running, skip to pip install only
-# If it fails → then start manually:
+# If it fails â†’ then start manually:
 pkill -f "python.*main.py.*8188"
 sleep 2
 cd /workspace/runpod-slim/ComfyUI